thiagoribeiro/trama/README.md

 }
 ```

-ðŸ‘‰ No polling.
+👉 No polling.
 No cron.
-No manual state tracking.
+No hidden state machines.

 ---

-## Why not just use queues?
+## Why not just use events and queues?

-Queues are great â€” but they donâ€™t solve orchestration:
+Event-driven systems are great — but choreography has limits.

+As flows become complex, you end up with:

-- no execution state tracking
+- implicit execution order
-- no branching logic
+- duplicated retry logic
-- no async coordination
+- inconsistent recovery strategies
-- no retry semantics across steps
+- no global visibility of the workflow

-You end up rebuilding orchestration logic in every service.
+You already built an orchestrator — just not an explicit one.

 ---

 ## Why not Temporal?

-Temporal is powerful â€” but often too heavy for most teams.
+Temporal is powerful — but often too heavy for most teams.

+It introduces:

+- new programming model
+- dedicated infrastructure
+- operational complexity

-Trama focuses on:
+Trama focuses on a different tradeoff:

 - minimal setup
 - HTTP-first integration